UCL/TLOmodel/docs/writeups.rst

 Conditions of Early Childhood
 ==============================
-* **Acute Lower Respiratory Infection**: Childhood viral pneumonia, bacterial pneumonia and viral bronchiolitis and the treatments associated with each.
-(Forthcoming)
+* **Acute Lower Respiratory Infection**: Childhood viral pneumonia, bacterial pneumonia and viral bronchiolitis and the treatments associated with each. :download:`.docx <./write-ups/Alri.docx>`

 * **Diarrhoea**: Childhood diarrhoea caused by virus or bacteria resulting in dehydration, and the treatments associated. :download:`.docx <./write-ups/Diarrhoea.docx>`